-- a A matter personal to a member of staff that is being considered by a meeting of Council OR the Staffing committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the Chair of the Staffing committee or, if they are not available, the vice-Chair (if there is one) of absence occasioned by illness or other reason and that person shall report such absence to the Staffing Committee at its next meeting. - The Chair of the Staffing committee or in their absence, the vice-Chair (if there is one) shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Town Clerk.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Staffing committee - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the Chair the Staffing Committee or in their absence, the vice-Chair in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Staffing Committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by The Town Clerk relates to the Chair or vice-Chair of the Staffing Committee this shall be communicated to another member of the Staffing Committee, which shall be reported back and progressed by resolution of the Finance and General Purposes Committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), only persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- a A matter personal to a member of staff that is being considered by a meeting of Council OR the staffing committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of the Staffing Committee or, if they are not available, the vice-chair of absence occasioned by illness or other reason and that person shall report such absence to Staffing Committee at its next meeting. - The Chair and Vice Chair of the Staffing Committee shall conduct a monthly review of the performance and an annual appraisal of the work of the Town Clerk.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Council. - d Subject to the Council's policy regarding the handling of grievance matters, members of staff shall contact the chair of the Staffing Committee or in their absence, the vice-chair of the Staffing Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Staffing Committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by any member of staff relates to the chair or vice-chair of the Staffing Committee this shall be communicated to another member of the Staffing Committee who will the inform the Chair or Deputy of any other committee.
+The matter shall the be progressed by a resolution of that committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential within the Council the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters.

+In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).